dvidalolz/budget-tracker/DESIGN.md

 * Consider the implications of creating user's with an expense/income type as default, without its existence (and therefore, relationship) not being reflected within the database - do the foreign keys of a user/subtype point to an expense/income type?
 How would they do that if they are nonexistent for that user?
    + Include in user service a helper function which creates default types (userservice will require an inputtyperepo after all)
 * Consider if it is necessary to have a set of inputtypes and subtypes in a user, or if they can just be retrieved through database operations.
 What are the pros and cons of each?
 (This will come during the inputtype/subtype service implementation)
 * Consider the details of the expense and income as defaults, and how it plays out in the inputtype and subtype retrieval.
 (When it comes to inputtype and subtype, the purpose of retrieval from their respective repositories is to provide all user's inputtypes and subtypes for categorizing visualizations).
 The Input will include these already.
-The way it is currently designed, there is no need to include it in the inputtype/subtype repoitory.
+The way it is currently designed, there is no need to include it in the inputtype/subtype repository.
+* Consider adding loggers {done}